Love in the Shadows (E. G. Daily song): Celine Dion version

-"Délivre-moi" (meaning "Deliver Me") is the fifth single from Celine Dion's album Incognito, released on June 6, 1988, in Quebec, Canada.
+"Délivre-moi" (meaning "Deliver Me") is the fifth single from Celine Dion's album Incognito, released in June 1988, in Quebec, Canada.

 The song was very successful and reached number 4 on the Quebec chart.
 It entered the chart on June 18, 1988, and spend there fifteen weeks.

 It could be later found on Dion's Japanese maxi-single "Unison" (1991).
 A live version was also included on the Unison home video (1991), which was included that same year on the rare Canadian version of her single "Beauty and the Beast" (1991).

 An early music video was made for the Incognito TV special aired in September 1987, produced by Canadian Broadcasting Corporation and directed by Jacques Payette.
 Later, a second commercial music video was made in 1988 when the single came out.